-Staff grievances and disciplinary procedures will be dealt with in line with the Policy.
+Staff grievances and disciplinary procedures will be dealt with in line with the school's Grievance Policy.
 In these cases, complainants will not be informed of the outcome of any investigations; however, they will be notified that the matter is being addressed.

 This complaints procedure is not to be used when addressing any complaints made about services provided by a third party who may use the school premises or facilities.

-All complaints concerning this should be directed to the service provider.
+The headteacher will ensure all third-party suppliers have their own complaints procedures in place, and all complaints concerning this should be directed to the service provider.

-Complaints about the content of national curriculum should be made to the DfE.

-Complaints about how the school delivers the curriculum, including RE and RSE, will be dealt with using this complaints procedure.
+Complaints about the content of the national curriculum should be made to the DfE.
+Complaints about how the school delivers the curriculum, including RE and RSHE, will be dealt with using this complaints procedure.
 Any complaints about the content of the daily act of collective worship are dealt with by either:

+- The LA.

-- The LA - The local Standard Advisory Council on Religious Education - Another relevant body, e.g. the diocese. - Complaints from parents who are dissatisfied with the handling of a request to withdraw their child from RE or collective worship will be handled in line with this complaints procedure.
+- The local Standard Advisory Council on Religious Education.

+- Another relevant body, e.g. the diocese.

+Complaints from parents who are dissatisfied with the handling of a request to withdraw their child from RE or collective worship will be handled in line with this complaints procedure.

 Requests for information and issues with the school's process for dealing with FOI requests, will be dealt with in accordance with the Freedom of Information Policy.

-7. Exceptional circumstances
+Exceptional circumstances